tock/tock/doc/Compilation.md

 Tock supports resource constrained microcontrollers which do not support virtual memory.
 This means Tock process cannot assume a known address space.
-Tock supports two methods for enabling processes despite the lack of virtual memory: embedded PIC (ePIC) and fixed address loading.
+Tock supports two methods for enabling processes despite the lack of virtual memory: embedded PIC (FDPIC) and fixed address loading.

 #### Position Independent Code